ZupIT/beagle-docs/content/en/ios/getting-started.md

 <br>

-After Beagle's installation we need now to configure it to run on our application.
+After Beagle's installation, you need to configure it to run on our application.
 For that, follow the instructions below:

-**Step 1:** Create a class BeagleConfig:
+**Step 1:** Create a BeagleConfig class:

-This class will be responsible to contain part of Beagle's initial configuration.
-We have to implement a _config_ static function in it to apply these configurations.
+This class contains part of Beagle's initial configuration.
+You have to implement a _config_ static function in it to apply these configurations.

 ```swift
 import Beagle